Installation

 Create Configuration Directory:

-mkdir -p ~/schedule_management/config -
+mkdir -p ~/schedule_management/config/user_config_0 -

-cp config/settings_template.toml ~/schedule_management/config/settings.toml
+cp config/settings_template.toml ~/schedule_management/config/user_config_0/settings.toml

-cp config/week_schedule_template.toml ~/schedule_management/config/odd_weeks.toml
+cp config/week_schedule_template.toml ~/schedule_management/config/user_config_0/odd_weeks.toml

-cp config/week_schedule_template.toml ~/schedule_management/config/even_weeks.toml -
+cp config/week_schedule_template.toml ~/schedule_management/config/user_config_0/even_weeks.toml -

 Configure Shell Environment: Add the following to your shell profile (

-~/.zshrc,~/.bash_profile, etc.) to access thereminderCLI:export PATH="$HOME/schedule_management:$PATH"
+~/.zshrc,~/.bash_profile, etc.) to access thermdCLI:export PATH="$HOME/schedule_management:$PATH"

 export REMINDER_CONFIG_DIR="$HOME/schedule_management/config"

-alias reminder="$HOME/schedule_management/reminder" -
+alias rmd="$HOME/schedule_management/rmd" -

 Apply Changes: